be320/Anubis-IDE/README.md

+# My Evolution to Anubis IDE

+I worked on evolvig the following project https://github.com/a1h2med/Anubis-IDE to have **fast execution for python code**: in this feature the user will enter code for a single function that would be automatically wrapped inside a program that has a main function that will call the the function.

+The user would be asked to also to provide a list of parameters to be passed from the main to the called function

 # Anubis IDE
 It's an **open source** IDE code Created by **Graduation Project** Team at Faculty of **Engineering** **Ain-Shams** Univeristy .